Poojit-Matukumalli/Sparrow-PowerShell-/SYNTAX.md

+# Welcome to SYNTAX.md
+This file shows the syntax for the commands (only the ones in COMMANDS.md)

+# Use VScode search tool for better navigation...

+# New Feature-

+To chain commands, type first command, seperate it using && and type second command.

+Example :

+1. cd <path> && ls
+2. New-Item example.txt && echo hello > example.txt

 # Sparrow PowerShell - Syntax for the commands
-This file shows the syntax for the commands (only the ones in COMMANDS.md) Use VScode search tool for better navigation...

 1. `echo`  1. echo <text>
            2. echo (text) > (filename) #for overwriting file contents ('> or >>' pipes text into the file)